 For the remaining 10% of the total score for each drill, we rated and scored all the features that make these products easier to use, looking at everything from the size of the chuck to the ease of swapping batteries.

-A group of drills followed, with the Kobalt, the DCD777C2, the M18, the DCD771C2, the M12 FUEL, the Bosch PS31-2A, and the Makita all earning a 6 out of 10.
-These all have a chuck that can expand up to ½", with the exception of the PS31-2A, which is limited to ⅜".
-However, they all have integrated lights and two different operating speeds.
+A group of drills followed, with the Kobalt, the DEWALT DCD777C2, the DCD771C2, the ATOMIC DCD708C2, the Milwaukee M18, the M12 FUEL, the Bosch PS31-2A, and the Makita all earning a 6 out of 10.
+These all have a chuck that can expand up to ½", except for the PS31-2A, which is limited to ⅜".
+All of the drills in this group have an integrated work light that we found to be fairly good and have two different speed/torque operating ratios.

 The higher voltage models all are about average in weight, though the 12-volt models (PS31-2A and M12 FUEL) are a bit lighter, both weighing in at under three pounds.
-All of these drills also have a battery indicator — with the exception of the DEWALT models — but only the Kobalt, Makita, and M12 FUEL have belt clips.
+All of these drills also have a battery indicator — except for the DEWALT models — but only the Kobalt, Makita, the ATOMIC, and the M12 FUEL have belt clips.
 Finally, it is relatively easy to swap batteries on all the drills except the M12 FUEL, whose locking tabs can be a bit stubborn and finicky.

 Ranking about average when it comes to convenience, the Ryobi P252, the Bosch GSR18V, the DEWALT DCD710S2, and the WORKPRO all earned a 5 out of 10.
 The Ryobi and the GSR18V both can hold up to a ½ shank in their chucks, while the WORKPRO and the DCD710S2 are limited to ⅜", but they do both have belt clips — something the Ryobi and Bosch lack.

 The WORKPRO is the only one of this group to have a battery indicator, which isn't great, but all four have two operating speeds and integrated work lights.
-They are all middle-of-the-road when it comes to weight and it is a snap to swap batteries in all of them with the exception of the DEWALT DCD710S2.
+They are all middle-of-the-road when it comes to weight and it is a snap to swap batteries in all of them except for the DEWALT DCD710S2.
 It has a release button that can be a little difficult to get locked in place and secure the battery.

 Earning a 4 out of 10, the pair of BLACK+DECKER drills, the LDX120C and the BDCDD12C brought up the back of the group.
 These drills both lack a battery indicator and a belt clip, as well as having a chuck that is limited to ⅜" at its max.
 These drills only have a single speed, but they do have integrated LED lights and are fairly lightweight.
 It also isn't the easiest to swap batteries on, though the LDX120C is less of a hassle than the BDCDD12C, which has a similar mechanism as the DCD710S2.